Garry Gillard > photos >

 I was in Niue in May 1984.
 At the time, I was the Coordinator of Course Development for the University of the South Pacific, based in Suva, Fiji.
 It was seen by my Director as a good thing that I should travel to some of the other countries served by USP, so I arranged a trip to Samoa, Tonga and Niue.

-Here are the only four photos I took while in Niue.
+Here are the only five photos I took while in Niue.

 This is the place called Grave Point.
 It's right beside the main (and almost only) road, in the main settlement.